Things you shouldn't ask a photographer ...

 Would Chanel cut their cost because Walmart sells a similar handbag for a fraction of the cost?
 Nope.
 If someone called you in your industry would you cut your price to match someone else that you know doesn’t deliver the quality/service/product the same as what you do?
 Doubt it.

-If you still want to go with someone else that is cheaper that’s your choice!….& You might be back later!
+If you still want to go with someone else that is cheaper that’s your choice!
+Still, you might be back later!
 I’ve had people come back to me after hiring someone at a lower price point because they didn’t get what they really wanted.
 And then you’re out additional time and money.